Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers

 We briefly note that the SDK-based entangling gate mechanism is insensitive to excess micromotion -- oscillations at the RF frequency that occur when the ions are displaced from the RF null~\cite{Berkeland1998}, e.g. due to stray electric fields.
 This is because, as a geometric phase gate protocol~\cite{Garcia-Ripoll2005c}, the fidelity of a fast gate operation does not depend on the initial position or momentum of the ions.
-This can be understood by studying the spin-spin term in the exponent of the fast gate unitary, Eq.~\eqref{eq:SpinSpinUnitary}, i.e.

-which is non-zero due to the non-commutativity of individual SDK unitaries at different times.
-Such a spin-spin term cannot arise due to (state-independent) displacements of the RF null as the mapping $\hat{x}^{(i)}\rightarrow \hat{x}^{(i)}+\epsilon$ results in terms that are linear in $\hat{\sigma}_z$ in the exponent of the fast gate unitary.
-This is the same reason that fast gates do not require cooling of the trapped-ion crystal to any particular regime (e.g. the Lamb-Dicke regime as for M\o{}lmer-S\o{}renson gates~\cite{Sorensen2000}), provided the spin-dependent motion can be eliminated by the end of the SDK sequence -- i.e. $\Delta\xi_\alpha=0$ for all modes $\alpha$.
+This can be understood by studying the spin-spin term in the exponent of the fast gate unitary, Eq.~\eqref{eq:SpinSpinUnitary}, which is non-zero due to the non-commutativity of individual SDK unitaries at different times.
+This cannot be mimicked by state-independent displacements of the RF null as the mapping $\hat{x}^{(i)}\rightarrow \hat{x}^{(i)}+\epsilon$ results in terms that are linear in $\hat{\sigma}_z$ in the exponent of the fast gate unitary.